slkycg/TLB-YOLO/README.md

 | U-YOLOv8                         | 3.8     | 8.5       | 68.1%  | 44.2%   | 6.5ms| 153.8 |

  # The inference program deployed on the Jetson Nano development board
+      You can download the inference program's compressed file package (18.1 MB) from the following link.
 ⭐⭐The google drive link is [inference_program_JN](https://drive.google.com/file/d/1HQWIXbL6bgQKnaloUnHuHbXA1_JAZ-Ma/view?usp=drive_link)

  # Acknowledgements